Early Coronavirus Testing Restrictions Led To Some Big ER Bills

 "These loopholes exist," says Wendell Potter, a former insurance industry executive who is now an industry critic.
 "We're just relying on these companies to act in good faith."

-Exacerbating the problem: Many of these patients were directed to go to hospital emergency departments — the most expensive place to get care — which can result in huge bills for patients.
+Exacerbating the problem, many of these patients were directed to go to hospital emergency departments — the most expensive place to get care — which can result in huge bills for patients.

 Insurers say they fully cover costs when patients are tested for the coronavirus, but what happens with enrollees who sought a test — but were not given one — is less clear.

-KHN asked nine national and regional insurers for specifics about how they are handling these situations.
+Kaiser Health News asked nine national and regional insurers for specifics about how they are handling these situations.

 Responses to those queries have been mixed.
 Three — UnitedHealthcare, Kaiser Permanente and Anthem — say they do some level of automatic review of potential COVID-19-related claims from earlier in the pandemic, while a fourth, Quartz, says it will investigate and waive cost sharing for suspected COVID-19 patients if the member asks for a review.
 Humana says it is reviewing claims made in early March, but only those showing confirmed or suspected COVID-19.
 Florida Blue, similarly, says it is manually reviewing claims, but only those involving COVID tests or diagnoses.
-The remaining insurers point to other efforts, such as routine audits that look for all sorts of errors, along with efforts to train hospitals and doctors in the proper COVID billing codes the providers should use to ensure their patients aren't incorrectly hit with a bill.
-Those were Blue Cross Blue Shield of Michigan, CIGNA and the Health Care Services Corp., which operates Blues plans in Illinois, Montana, New Mexico, Oklahoma and Texas.
+The remaining insurers point to other efforts, such as routine audits that look for all sorts of errors, along with efforts to train hospitals and doctors in the proper COVID billing codes the providers should use to ensure that their patients aren't incorrectly hit with a bill.
+Those were Blue Cross Blue Shield of Michigan, CIGNA and the Health Care Services Corp., which operates Blue Cross plans in Illinois, Montana, New Mexico, Oklahoma and Texas.

 All nine insurers say patients should reach out to them or appeal a claim if they suspect an error.